vazryag/piecutter-cli/README.md

 + Code formatting with Python Black.

 ## :alien: Who Should Use Piecutter?
++ Someone who wants a standard and consice data science project template.
 + Anyone starting a career in data science.
-+ People who like low-code solutions.
++ People who like low-code solutions in Python.
 + Data scientists with no experience in software engineering and want to go quickly from model research to package and production.

 ## :heavy_check_mark: Supported Frameworks